nanobox-io/nanobox-docs/source/engines/common-tasks/running-commands.html.md

 #### run_subprocess

-`run_subprocess` is a Nos helper function that runs a command and provides all of the styling according to the [sub task](/engines/style-guide/#sub-tasks-with-success-failure-status) styleguide.
+`run_subprocess` is a Nos helper function that runs a command and provides all of the styling according to the [sub task](/engines/style-guide/#sub-tasks-with-success-failure-status) style guide.
 This function accepts two arguments: a title and a command.
 The title is used to display the header and the command is what actually runs.

 This function also displays the command being run before the command output starts and a footer indicating a success or footer. **We recommend using this helper function for running commands**, as it provides more visibility to the application developer.